tbali0524/playground-c2779db2/markdowns/debug.md

 * Note: `php` is replaced with `phpd` the batch file we created above, so it will use the php config file with xdebug enabled.
 * If everything is OK, the execution should pause at the breakpoint, and VS Code shows the line with the breakpoint highlighted.
 * Now you can use all the debug facilities: step over, inspect variable, etc. Find a VS Code tutorial if needed.
 This part is not specific to php.

+Note: besides the Step Debugging feature above Xdebug has additional features, such as Code Coverage Analysis, Garbage Collection Analysis, Profiling, Function Trace.
+These can be turned on with the `xdebug.mode` setting in the `ini` file, but are beyond our scope, so check the [Xdebug documentation](https://xdebug.org/docs/) for details on how to use them.

 ## Useful links